univ-of-utah-marriott-library-apple/blade_runner/README.md

 Blade-Runner's GUI will dynamically update according to which verification parameters are enabled.

-### User Defined Actions
+## User Defined Actions

-There are areas in *Blade-Runner*'s codebase where a custom implementation of a process is needed.
-In such circumstances, a configuration file isn't sufficient and code needs to be added.
+There are areas in *Blade-Runner*'s codebase where a custom implementation of a process may be needed.
+In such circumstances, a configuration file isn't sufficient the code needs to be supplemented.

 To facilitate "knowing" where to put code, `user_actions.py` is provided.
 It contains two unimplemented functions that are called in *Blade Runner*, namely in `JssDoc` and `MainController`.

-#### JssDoc
+### JssDoc

 In JssDoc there is a function call to an uimplemented function in `user_actions.py` called `modify_items()`.
 This function appears right before the body of the HTML file is generated.
 Its purpose is to allow the user to modify the data that will appear in the document. `modify_items()` takes the `JssDoc`'s `self` as the first parameter and a list of tuples as the second parameter. `self` provides access to JAMF Pro.
 Each tuple in the list contains the name and value of the data to be added to the document.

-An implementation to remove one of the standard data tuples might look like this:
+An implementation to remove one of the standard data tuples might look like
+this:

 ```
 # user_actions.py